ZONESTAR3D/Firmware/Z6/ZMIBV2/Firmware/Z6FB/Special/withAutoBedLevling/readme.md

 ![](Install.svg)

 ## Upload firmware
-1. Download the hex file from the "HEX" direcoty.
+1. Download the hex file [:arrow_down:](./HEX.zip).
-2. Upload the firmware to the control board.
+2. Upload the correct firmware to the control board.
 :star2: About how to upload firmware to the ZMIB control board, please refer to [***Here***](https://github.com/ZONESTAR3D/Firmware/tree/master/Firmware_Upload_tool_for_ZRIB_ZMIB)

 ## Set the Probe Z offset